 Field Name Description Test Case Specifies the name of the test case.
 Name For example, Verifying Log in Page.
 Test Case Specifies the unique label for the test case.
 Label For example, Log in Page.
-Type of Test- Type of Test-Specifies the type of testing. ing For example, PERFORMANCE-TEST.
+Type of Test- Specifies the type of testing. ing For example, PERFORMANCE-TEST.
 Test SQL Specifies the SQL script required in the test execution.
-Script specifies the SQL script required in the test execution.
+Script For example, select from dbo.RM_Resource.
+Description Specifies the test objective in brief.
+For example: The objective of the test case is to verify log in page with a